What’s the Catch with Rent to Own Homes? 7 Reasons to Beware of These Deals

 3. Most rent-to-own contracts require a nonrefundable upfront fee

-Sure, renters expect to pay fees to lease an apartment or house for things like security deposits and application fees — sometimes as much as two-months’ rent.
+Sure, renters expect to pay fees to lease an apartment or house for things like security deposits and application fees, sometimes as much as two months’ rent.
+But if you’re opting for a rent-to-own deal, expect to feel a little sticker shock.

 Most lease-purchase agreements require an upfront, nonrefundable, one-time fee that’s calculated by the home valuation.
-While the amount is negotiable, it’s typically between 1% to 5% of the agreed-upon purchase price.
+While the amount is negotiable, it’s typically between 1% to 7% of the agreed-upon purchase price.

-Do the math, and you’ll see that you’re paying anywhere from $4,000 to $20,000 (on a $400,000 house) just to get into the rent-to-own deal.
+Do the math, and you’ll see that you’re paying anywhere from $4,000 to $28,000 (on a $400,000 house) just to get into the rent-to-own deal.

 That may be around the same as or more than what you’ll pay again in closing costs when you eventually get a mortgage on the house.

-For example, if you get a 30-year, fixed-rate mortgage for $380,000 (after making a $20,000 or 5% down payment on that $400,000 home), you’ll pay around $13,000 in closing costs in Phoenix, AZ, according to Bank of America’s closing costs calculator.
+For example, if you get a 30-year, fixed-rate mortgage for $380,000 (after making a $20,000 or 5% down payment on that $400,000 home), you’ll pay around $18,000 in closing costs in Phoenix, AZ, according to HomeLight’s Closing Cost Calculator.

-Alternatively, you could save the upfront fees you’ll pay on a rent-to-own deal, put that money in a savings account — or better yet, a mutual fund — and let it earn interest so you can afford to purchase a home sooner than you could in a rent-to-own deal.
+Alternatively, you could save the upfront fees you’ll pay on a rent-to-own deal, put that money in a savings account or, better yet, a mutual fund, and let it earn interest so you can afford to purchase a home sooner than you could in a rent-to-own deal.

 4. You may lock in at a bad valuation

 Like the price of gas, home values are constantly fluctuating.
 Sure, it’s true that, historically, home values increase over time because it’s an appreciating asset.
+However, in the short term, list prices rise and fall by thousands of dollars within the span of weeks or months.

 That can be a problem with the rent-to-own because most lease-purchase contracts state the agreed-upon sales price of the home in the contract.
 In other words, you’re locking in the price of the home one to five years before you buy it.